 Cuba can be a confusing country to visit generally and as a solo traveller in Cuba, I didn’t want to find myself in a sticky situation.
 For that reason, I tried to calculate my Cuba budget in advance.

 In this Cuba budget travel guide, I’ll break down Cuba costs and help you plan your trip.

-Note – for ease (Cuban money is confusing enough!), all costs in this guide are in CUC (Cuban convertible pesos) and USD, unless otherwise stated.
+Note – all costs in this guide are in CUP (Cuban pesos) and USD unless otherwise stated.